Alpha-Tshibangu/chmc-ai/README.md

 ## Open Generative Question-Answering

-My further ambitions for this web application include implementing an Open Generative QA.
+My further ambitions for this web application include implementing an Open Generative QA model.
 This would see the model generate free text directly based on context, and enable longer more natural responses.

 ### Current Limitations: